CORY ARTH - 物理治疗师

 How does Floatation help your clients?
 (Or make it easier for you to work with them?)

 Floating, or using sensory deprivation tanks, is flat out an incredible tool for so many reasons.
 As I said before, I’m constantly up against the physical detriments of our sitting and work-crazed culture, but I’m not always able to tackle all the psychosocial stress and the physical tension that can arise from it.
 That’s especially true for neck and low back pain, or nervous system tension.
 There are many situations in which somebody is just globally tense, like everywhere, and before I can get to the underlying causes I need to find a way to break through that tension.
-Floating is the most potent unloading and regenerating tool that I have, and I haven’t met a person who didn’t massively benefit from getting the nervous system to chill out and having all of the body’s joints open up for a bit.
+Floating is a potent unloading and regenerating tool that I have, and I haven’t met a person who didn’t massively benefit from getting the nervous system to chill out and having all of the body’s joints open up for a bit.
 I love it.
 I first came across floatation in Los Angeles and used it with our NFL athletes, who sometimes weighing in at 145+ kg wouldn’t be the first people you’d think of throwing in the tanks, but regardless of background they all absolutely loved feeling the stress dissipate from their physically abused bodies.

 In what ways does the float tank optimize your wellbeing?

 I actually think your educational material does a decent job of describing the many benefits.
 For me, taking away the external stimuli that we are constantly victim to, whether it be gravity, light, sound, energy from electronic devices, the physical demands of our day and all the other things we aren’t even aware of, is such an important thing to do every once in a while.
-It’s like getting the best night’s sleep ever after a month of being deprived.
+It’s like finally getting the perfect night’s sleep ever after a month of being deprived.
 So many times all our body needs is just a little break to catch its breath, and it’s amazing what the body is capable of doing to heal itself given the opportunity and the resources.
 Add to that all the benefits of relaxation, meditation, body awareness and deep breathing….what’s not to love?!

 What would you advise people to do to avoid needing your help in the future?